 - encouraging young people to enter the agricultural sector.

 Some 88% of respondents think that strengthening the farmers' role in the food chain is important.
-Reflecting this concern, the Commission is committed to bringing forward legislative proposals aimed at addressing unfair trading practices in the food chain.
+Reflecting this, the Commission is committed to bringing forward legislative proposal on unfair trading practices in the food chain.

-When broken down at the national level, the survey shows that in almost half the EU there is clear support for European action to ensure a fair standard of living for farmers.
+At the national level, the survey shows that in almost half of the EU there is clear support for European action to ensure a fair standard of living for farmers.

 A policy for all the people of Europe

-With just over 60% of respondents indicating that the CAP benefits all citizens, more than nine in ten (92%) think that agriculture and rural areas are important for the future.
+With just over 60% of respondents indicating that the CAP benefits all citizens, 92% think that agriculture and rural areas are important for the future.

 In 16 of 28 EU countries, at least half of all respondents agree that the CAP is fulfilling its role in creating jobs and growth in rural areas.